Quadratic Stability of Entropy Minimizers under Block-Separable Convex Constraints: Preliminaries and Notation

 \section{Preliminaries and Notation}

-Throughout the paper, $\mathcal H$ denotes a finite-dimensional complex Hilbert space of dimension $d\ge1$.
+Throughout, $\mathcal H$ denotes a finite-dimensional complex Hilbert space of dimension $d\ge 1$.
 All operators are linear and act on $\mathcal H$ unless otherwise stated.
-Finite dimensionality is assumed throughout and is used only to guarantee compactness and norm equivalence; no dimension-dependent constants appear in the main results.
+Finite-dimensionality is assumed solely to ensure compactness and equivalence of norms; no dimension-dependent constants appear in the main results.